andrechristikan/ack-nestjs-boilerplate-docs/tips/server.md

 ## CI / CD

-If we have multiple applications, it will take a long time to update, test, and deploy each one (to staging and production). `As a result, we strongly recommend using CI/CD.`
+If we have multiple applications, it will take a long time to update, test, and deploy each one (to staging and also production too). `As a result, we strongly recommend using CI/CD.`

 What is CI/CD? you can read and search advantage in google.
 Go ahead.

 > Keyword: `Advantage of CI-CD`

 The popular tool that we choose is `Github Action` or `Jenkins`.
 You can choose what ever you want.
-Our recommendation to use `Github Action`.
+Our recommendation to use `Github Action if you have some $` or `Jenkins for free`.

 ### Github Action